Facts Worth Sharing

 Diameter: 4,879 kilometers (3,032 miles), Earth is 2.6 times wider

 Volume: 61 billion km3 (15 billion mi3), Mercury could fit inside Earth 16.4 times

 Gravity: 3.7 m/s², or 38% that of Earth’s

 Solar day: 58.6 Earth days

 How We Study Mercury

 Studying Mercury is a challenge because it actually takes more energy for a spacecraft to reach Mercury than Pluto.
 Mercury is the fastest-orbiting planet in our solar system—it blazes around the Sun at 48 kilometers per second.
 Missions trying to enter orbit there typically fly past Earth, Venus, and/or Mercury itself, using gravitational nudges to adjust their trajectories.

 Only 2 spacecraft have ever visited Mercury.
 In the 1970s, NASA’s Mariner 10 made 3 flybys of the planet—seeing the same side each time—revealing its crater-ridden surface and magnetic field.
 No spacecraft visited again until NASA’s MESSENGER became the first spacecraft to orbit Mercury in 2011.
-MESSENGER discovered Mercury's core makes up 85 percent of the planet's volume—much more than Earth’s, which makes up just 15 percent.
+MESSENGER revealed Mercury's unusually large core and gave us a more complete picture of the planet's surface.